When is the Best Time to See Whales in Alaska?

 Located close to Prince William Sound, Resurrection Bay refers to an area that runs from the city of Seward down to Kenai Fjords National Park.

-Just like Prince William Sound, the two most common whales you’ll see in the summer are humpbacks and (depending on salmon schools) orcas.
+Like Prince William Sound, the two most common whales you’ll see in the summer are humpbacks and (depending on salmon schools) orcas.
 If you visit during spring months like April or May, however, you might catch a glimpse of migrating gray whales in Resurrection Bay.

 Fin whale (Balaenoptera physalus) spotted at Resurrection Bay, Seward, Alaska | Photo by Diego Delso